-She has brought her unique sessions to over 100 top corporates and organisations, including WHO.
-Because she has spent many years working in pressured, office-based roles, Kerry understands the challenges many people experience, both physically and mentally.
-Her unique combination of skills, experience and interest in peoples’ general wellbeing, are ideally suited to helping individuals feel well, both in and out of the workplace.
+Because she has spent many years working in pressured, office-based roles, Kerry understands the challenges people experience, both physically and mentally.
+Her unique combination of skills, experience and interest in peoples’ general wellbeing, is ideally suited to helping individuals feel well, both in and out of the workplace.